YutaSSuzuki/git_practice2/README.md

 # Hello, world!
 thi is a practice for `git`

-these line is eddited on online.
+tent line is eddited on online.

 tests for git confilict